MarkD833/RCBUS-68xxx/boards/68000_SIO_Board/README.md

 When fitting the 80-pin right angle connector, initially only solder a couple of pins at opposite ends of the connector so that you can make any adjustments if the board is not vertical when fitted to the backplane.

+# DUART Chip Compatability
+There are various 68681 DUARTs but unfortunately they are not all entirely compatible.
+The issue appears to be in relation to the X2 input pin when an external oscillator is used rather than a crystal, specifically whether the X2 pin should be grounded or not.

+Below are some 68681 DUARTs from different manufacturers and the relevant text from their datasheets:

++ Motorola MC68681
+  + If an external TTL-level clock is used, this pin should be tied to ground.
++ Motorola MC68HC681
+  +  If an external CMOS-level clock is used, this pin must be left open.
++ Philips SCC68681
+  + If a crystal is not used it is best to keep this pin not connected.
+It **must not** be grounded.
++ Philips SCN68681
+  + If a crystal is not used it is best to keep this pin not connected although it is permissible to ground it.
++ Toshiba TMP68681
+  + If an external TTL-level clock is used, this pin should be tied to ground.

 # Jumpers
 + J1: IO Address selection
   + $D00000